School of Translation

 The translation degree is available as a bilingual or trilingual international Bachelor of Arts (iBA).

-Starting in 2017, high school students will be able to apply for DIRECT ENTRY to the School of Translation.
-The new OUAC (Ontario Universities’ Application Centre) code will be available soon.
+Starting in 2017, high school students will be able to apply for admission to the School of Translation.
+The new OUAC (Ontario Universities’ Application Centre) code appears below.